-Nandan Nilekani former chairman of UIDAI(Unique Identification Authority of India) in a TED talk in 2009 in California talked about four kinds of ideas with respect to India’s development:
+Nandan Nilekani, former chairman of UIDAI (Unique Identification Authority of India) in a TED talk in 2009 in California spoke on four kinds of ideas with respect to India’s development:

 - Ideas that have arrived

 - Ideas in progress

 IDEAS THAT HAVE ARRIVED: These are the ideas which made INDIA what it is today.